 An unsuspected fashion icon

-Apart from her acting, something I’ve always admired from Jean was her sense of style.
-We don’t really think of her as a fashion icon like it is the case for Audrey Hepburn or Elizabeth Taylor, but Jean had all the elements to actually be one.
+Apart from her acting, I’ve always admired Jean for her sense of style.
+We don’t often think of her as a fashion icon like it is the case for Audrey Hepburn or Elizabeth Taylor, but Jean had all the elements to actually be one.
 It’s not only her charming beauty but also the way she dressed in her everyday life.
 Looking at pictures of her, she knew how to dress with a style that could cross the ages!
 If you observe the following photos, I hope you’ll agree with me that these clothes could easily be worn today!